jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 In the example above, we created a private function `isValidWord` to keep only valid words for the card.
 However, it is _internal_ functionality for this class and reflects the internal logic of word generation.
-In this case, we should mark it as a `private` function.
+In such a case, we should mark it as a `private` function.
 </div>